Gionni2D/state-ex-machina/README.md

 ### Define the Reducers

-A reducer is a pure function that takes in input the old state and returns a new state.
+Reducers are pure functions that takes in input the old state and return a new state.
+In these functions is where you want to define the state update logic.
-The ReducerFactory is where you want to define the state update logic.
-This is our idea and approach to implement the reducer, it is not a constraint of the library and it's up to the developers to choose how to define it.
+ReducerFactory is an abstraction on reducers that we're adopting to try to divide as much as possible the state update logic from the Model, using High Order Functions.

 ```kotlin
 interface CounterReducerFactory {